mohithkopperla/Investment-Risk-Simulation/README.md

 # Investment-Risk-Simulation

-This looks like a solid Monte Carlo simulation for capital budgeting.
-You’ve effectively modeled the uncertainty of Net Present Value (NPV) and Internal Rate of Return (IRR) using a normal distribution.

-Since this is for GitHub, you want a README that highlights the **analytical depth** of the project—not just the Excel formulas.
-Here is a professional template you can use.

----

 # Capital Budgeting Risk Analysis (Monte Carlo Simulation)

 This project provides a comprehensive financial risk assessment for a proposed capital investment.
 Using **Monte Carlo simulation**, the model moves beyond static "best-case/worst-case" scenarios to provide a probabilistic distribution of potential financial outcomes (NPV and IRR).